Blog

 If you want to capture the spring season in all its glory, get down on the ground and look up.
 The best way to do this is by using the macro or close-up setting on your camera.
 This will allow you to get up close and personal with plants, flowers and insects without having them run away from your lens.

 When shooting macro photography, try thinking architecture and modern art: think about how shapes work together or stand out against one another; look for patterns in color or texture; pay attention to lines that lead viewers’ eyes through an image (think diagonal lines).
 You can also use this technique when shooting landscapes–the sky may seem empty at first glance but there are often clouds moving through it!
+These can be especially useful when filming time-lapse’s.
 Watch for insects at work too–they’ll make great subjects if they’re doing something interesting (like pollinating flowers).

 Look Up